jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/johannes-kepler-university-linz.md

 # Research Data Management Policy Guideline

-# Contents
+## Contents

 1. Objective ..
 2. Scope & period of validity .
+1
-3. Definition of terms ..
+3. Definition of terms.
 2
 4. Rights of use ..
-4 4.1 General information .
 4
+4.1 General information ..
+4
 4.2  Special provisions relating to the Faculty of Medicine .
 5
-5. Principles of research data management .
+5. Principles of research data management ..
 5
-6. Responsibilities ...
-7 6.1.
+6. Responsibilities.
+7
+6.1.
 Responsibilities of the JKU .
+7
-7 6.2.
-Responsibilities of the researchers: ..
+6.2.
+Responsibilities of the researchers..
+7
-7. Contact ..
+7. Contact.
 9

-# 1. Objective
+### 1. Objective

 The Johannes Kepler University (JKU) acknowledges the fundamental significance of managing research data and related records needed to attain high-quality research and scientific integrity.
 Correct and easily accessible research data form the basis and essential component of any research activity.
 They also enable the research process or research results to be reviewed and justified, as well as subsequently used.
 The JKU strives to promote the highest standards in this respect in compliance with the FAIR principles in order to ensure the long-term value of research data for science, research and society.
 This policy guideline is designed to advise JKU scientists on how they handle research data.

-# 2. Scope & period of validity
+### 2. Scope & period of validity

 This guideline covers the collection, processing, storage and subsequent use of research data.
 It applies to the entire academic staff of the JKU for an indefinite period.
 If research activities are promoted or financed or sponsored by a third party and the underlying contract requires specific provisions regarding research data (in particular intellectual property rights, access rights, exploitation rights), the provisions of the specific contract shall take precedence over the provisions of this policy guideline.
 The same applies to cooperation agreements with external research partners.

-# 3. Definition of terms
+### 3. Definition of terms

 ALCOA+ principle: ALCOA is an acronym that describes the five most important aspects of Good Clinical Practice (GCP) in the handling of clinical research data.
 These are: Attributable, Legible, Contemporaneous, Original and Accurate.
 The plus stands for CCEA.
 This is an extension of the ALCOA principle and stands for Complete, Consistent, Enduring and Available.

 Data clearing: Data clearing involves checking the permissibility of the transfer of personal data by the JKU to third parties with regard to the latest edition of the data protection act and the basic data Protection ordinance, as well as the protectability of research data, especially in terms of the applicable copyright law.
 The tasks of data clearing are performed decentrally at the JKU:

 The Legal department is responsible for specific legal matters relating to data protection and copyright, unless these can be fulfilled by one of the following departments.
- The Research service and knowledge transfer department at the JKU is responsible for information and advice on third-party funded projects, research funding and support in the application process.
+The Research service and knowledge transfer department at the JKU is responsible for information and advice on third-party funded projects, research funding and support in the application process.
 The Data protection officer performs their tasks in accordance with article 39 of the GDPR, in particular advising and informing in connection with the processing of personal data and monitoring compliance with the applicable data protection regulations by the JKU and its employees.
 In addition, pursuant to article 38 (4) of the GDPR, the Data protection officer is a point of contact for data subjects in connection with the processing of their personal data and the exercising of their rights according to the GDPR.
- In addition, JKU researchers are supported by the JKU IPR management department in the field of intellectual property rights (IPR), in particular in connection with patent and licensing matters, and in the drafting of corresponding contracts.
+In addition, JKU researchers are supported by the JKU IPR management department in the field of intellectual property rights (IPR), in particular in connection with patent and licensing matters, and in the drafting of corresponding contracts.
 The Competence Centre for Clinical Studies (KKS Linz) at the Centre for Clinical Research (ZKF) at the medical faculty provides consulting services regarding the processing of personal data in clinical research.

 Data management plan (DMP): The objective is to describe all activities performed within the context of research activities involving research data throughout their life-cycle by specifying which data are collected, processed and stored for how long and for what purposes, and ensuring that these activities are performed in accordance with the relevant legal (in particular data protection, copyright), contractual and intra-university requirements, in particular the Guideline for safeguarding good scientific practice1, the FAIR principles and ethical principles.2